-Appendix E: Signs of Possible Abuse (Adults)
+Appendix E: Signs of possible abuse (adults)

+Physical abuse

-Physical abuse History of unexplained falls, fractures, bruises, burns or minor injuries Signs of under or over use of medication and/or medical problems left unattended Any injuries not consistent with the explanation given for them Bruising and discolouration - particularly if there is a lot of bruising of different ages and in places not normally exposed to falls, rough games etc. Recurring injuries without plausible explanation Loss of hair, loss of weight and change of appetite Person flinches at physical contact and/or keeps fully covered, even in hot weather Person appears frightened or subdued in the presence of a particular person or people Domestic violence Unexplained injuries or 'excuses' for marks or scars Controlling and/or threatening relationship including psychological, physical, sexual, financial, emotional abuse, so called 'honour' based violence and Female Genital Mutilation.
-Sexual abuse Pregnancy in a woman who lacks mental capacity or is unable to consent to sexual intercourse Unexplained change in behaviour or sexually explicit behaviour Torn, stained or bloody underwear and/or unusual difficulty in walking or sitting Infections or sexually transmitted diseases Full or partial disclosures or hints of sexual abuse Self-harming Emotional distress Mood changes Disturbed sleep patterns
+- History of unexplained falls, fractures, bruises, burns or minor injuries - Signs of under or overuse of medication and/or medical problems left unattended - Any injuries not consistent with the explanation given for them - Bruising and discolouration particularly if there is a lot of bruising of different ages and in places not normally exposed to falls, rough games etc. - Recurring injuries without plausible explanation - Loss of hair, loss of weight and change of appetite - Person flinches at physical contact and/or keeps fully covered, even in hot weather - Person appears frightened or subdued in the presence of a particular person or people

+Domestic abuse and violence

+- Unexplained injuries or 'excuses' for marks or scars

+- Controlling and/or threatening relationships including psychological, physical, sexual, financial, and emotional abuse, so-called 'honour-based violence and Female Genital Mutilation.

+- Low self-esteem

+- Feeling that the abuse was their fault

+- Physical evidence of violence such as bruising, cuts, broken bones

+- Verbal abuse and humiliation in front of others

+- Fear of outside intervention

+- Damage to home or property

+- Isolation not seeing friends and family

+- Extreme jealousy and possessiveness